openscript/obin.ch/content/blocks/imprint.en.md

 ## Imprint

-The identity of the owner, according to [UWG Art.
-3](https://www.admin.ch/opc/de/classified-compilation/19860391/index.html#a3) is stated below.
+The identity of the owner is stated below.

-openscript GmbH\
+Robin Bühler\
 Steig 20\
 8193 Eglisau

-hi@openscript.ch\
+hi+r@obin.ch\
 +41 44 520 54 67

 ### Limitation of liability